Portland Winter Light Festival: Past events

-Scheduled for February 4-12, 2022, the festival is returning for a seventh year as a decentralized city event with pop-up art in windows, businesses, and unusual spaces, encouraging guests to explore the city to view art while allowing for equitable access for more families and guests.
-Pop-ups will be interspersed with large, dynamic anchor art installations.
-This replicates the successful model of 2021, where the festival adapted to the current pandemic climate by pivoting towards touch-free installations, encouraging community celebration while adhering to COVID guidelines.

 Reception

 Stephanie Yao Long of The Oregonian called the event "playful and wondrous".
 Martin Cizmar of the Willamette Week wrote, "This new event makes good use of the new Tilikum Crossing Bridge, not to mention the long, dark winter nights our latitude ensures."
 In May 2017, the festival was featured on OPB's Oregon Art Beat television show, which stated "An easy walk along the Eastside Esplanade allows a visitor to take in everything from elaborate interactive LED sculptures to large-scale projection mapping to post-apocalyptic, fire-powered spaceships."
 A feature in Amex Essentials highlighted the Portland Winter Light Festival.
 The event was the sole American festival to be included.